Oliver1334/nc-games-beproject/README.md

 # NC Games Backend

 This is a Restful Web API built with Node.js and Express for NC Games, an aggregator website featuring board game reviews.
-It utilises interactions with PSQL databases and created through TDD.
+It utilises interactions with PSQL databases created through TDD.
 You can view this project here: https://nc-games-2kfx.onrender.com/api/reviews

 A summary of all possible endpoint functionalities can be viewed at the [/api](https://nc-games-2kfx.onrender.com/api) endpoint.